 What to Do if You Have Been Injured

 Even if you think your illness or injury is minor, it is important you get examined by another medical professional.
 Long work hours and exposure to other illness can put you at risk of getting extremely sick if not properly cared for.
 If you have been hit or otherwise abused by a patient, it is important to be examined by another medical professional for hidden injuries.
 Small aches caused by a strain or sprain should also be dealt with early on because musculoskeletal injuries can have a cumulative effect that has lifelong consequences for an employee.
 Regardless of the illness or injury you are battling, make sure to report it to your employers and follow the appropriate workers’ compensation claim procedures.
 Document the injury, including witnesses if there were any, and any subsequent care you receive.

 Call Maryland Workers’ Compensation Attorney Tara K. Frame Today

 As a hospital employee, you are accustomed to caring for others, but if you have become ill or injured through your work you deserve to be compensated.
 Workers’ compensations can be ignored by hospitals because it will financially hurt them.

 Ultimately, you should contact a skilled attorney who can represent your workers’ compensation claim while you focus on recovering.
-The Maryland attorneys at Frame & Frame are compassionate and have over 50 years of combined experience helping employees receive their workers’ compensation benefits.
+The Maryland attorneys at Frame & Frame are compassionate and have over 65 years serving the community of combined experience helping employees receive their workers’ compensation benefits.
 Contact us at 410-255-0373 for a free initial consultation.